tlevine/urchin/readme.md

     / /_/ / /  / /__/ / / / / / / /
     \__,_/_/   \___/_/ /_/_/_/ /_/

-Urchin is a file-based test harness, normally used for testing shell programs.
+Urchin is a portable shell program that runs a directory of Unix-style programs and produces pretty output.
+It is normally used for testing shell programs, where each test case corresponds to a single file in the directory that Urchin runs.
-It is written in portable shell and should thus work on GNU/Linux, BSD (including Mac OS X), and other Unix-like platforms.

 Urchin is called "Urchin" because
 [sea urchins](https://en.wikipedia.org/wiki/Sea_urchin)